tjwalkr3/ham-exam/README.md

 - [ ] Network Calls that read and write data

 Features:
-- [ ] a function on the backend that gets the list of topics and their associated levels of mastery
+- [ ] api can return the list of topics with associated levels of mastery
-- [ ] an endpoint on the backend that can call this function and return the list of topics
-- [ ] a function on the backend that gets the questions in a group, and their associated level of mastery
+- [ ] api can return a list of questions in a given group
-- [ ] an endpoint on the backend that can call this function and return the list of questions in a group
+- [ ] api can return an explanation for a question that was answered incorrectly
 - [ ] a tanstack query on the frontend that can call the list of topics endpoint
 - [ ] a tanstack query on the frontend that can call the list of questions endpoint
+- [ ] a tanstack query on the frontend that can get the explanation for an incorrect answer

 #### Delivered
 Rubric Items: